lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-19-crypto-protocols.md

   2'.\quad  B\to A : \comp{\Na,\Nb,B}_{\Ka}
 $$

+Charlie cannot pass off this message as his own because he cannot replace that $B$ by $C$, which is what Alice would expect.

-I knew Roger Needham personally and he was jolly annoyed by these observations, as were other senior figures.
+I knew Roger Needham personally and he was jolly annoyed by these observations, as were other senior security researchers.
 This "attack" relies on Alice opening the protocol with a bad guy, Charlie.
 While the Dolev–Yao threat model indeed declares that the enemy is one of the agents, the Needham–Schroeder paper (written five years earlier), makes weaker assumptions.